emerald ash borer (EAB), Agrilus planipennis

 EAB spreads quickly when people transport infested firewood from one location to another.
 ‘Burn it where you buy it!’ remains a key campaign message across North America.

-Communities already impacted by EAB have faced significant environmental, ecological, and economic impacts due to removal, disposal, replacement of infested/dead ash trees, including application of control treatments.
+Communities impacted by EAB have faced significant environmental, ecological, and economic impacts due to removal, disposal, replacement of infested/dead ash trees, including application of control treatments.

 Our Assets: